TUM-VT/sumo_ingolstadt/README.md

 ## Simulation for Multiple Days

 In general, the model can be calibrated for any day between 08/2019 and 12/2023.
-For demonstration, the traffic has been calibrated for 9 days representing 3 Mondays, Tuesdays and Sundays in Summer 2023.
+For demonstration purposes, the traffic has been calibrated for 9 days representing 3 Mondays, Tuesdays and Sundays in summer 2023.
 For these days also public transport routes are available.
 You can start the simulation of each day by running the corresponding sumocfg-file.

 ## Contributing